php-openapi-tools/configuration/README.md

-# openapi-client-generator
+# configuration
-OpenAPI client generator
+Configuration for package generators